Reading Time: 10 minutes

 At Kredivo, our priority is to help our users maintain their purchasing power with access to credit at a very low cost.
 From a user behavioral point of view, it is interesting to note the receptiveness to new payment and alternative lending methods like buy now pay later, across all age groups – Alethia Tan Head of Growth, Kredivo.

-Kredivo of late has observed an increase in receptiveness to digital payments across all age groups, post-pandemic.
+Kredivo of late has observed an increase in receptiveness to digital payments across all age groups post-pandemic.
 The shift in user behavior is apparent in the sharp increase in digital adoption.
 As users switch to digital, they have access to a vast amount of information that needs to be validated.
-Providing the customers with the right information at the right time and on the right channel is the key to meaningful engagement.
+Providing customers with the right information at the right time and on the right channel is the key to meaningful engagement.
 In fact, a 2020 deep study conducted by Kredivio in association with the Indonesian research firm, Katadata, revealed that the frequency of online purchases is comparable across all age groups.
 This is contrary to the popular notion that millennials drive digital payments.

 The Buy Now Pay Later (BNPL) platform leverages data analytics to segment users into various buckets as the kind of content and channels used vary.
 Data analytics-backed insights play a crucial role in determining how to engage users.
 For example, while targeting baby boomers, it is imperative to understand their financial preferences and incentivize purchase intent by ensuring the right information is being conveyed.

 In addition to looking at the cash transaction behavior of the user, Kredivo maps out the customer journey first and identifies the key drivers of each stage.
-They then prioritize users based on which group would bring the biggest impact.
-It could be the size of the pool or the ones that are getting the highest revenue.
+They then prioritize users based on which group would have the biggest impact.
+It could be the size of the pool or the ones that are getting the most revenue.
 The focus is to gather enough data to work with so that your hypothesis can be more accurate.

 We use a data science model to score the demographics, geographic, and psychographic information.
 This results in a heat map, which helps us to prioritize which segment to focus on.
 Once we collect this data, we profile each segment to get a user persona.
 Within that segment, we then see if you have similar characteristics and then personalize the messaging for A/B testing with a control group.
 The idea is to test all hypotheses before launching a full-fledged campaign – Indina Andamari, VP Head of Marketing & Communications, Kredivo

 The key to advanced segmentation is creating tags and values based on behavioral data and user actions.
 Permutations of these tags and values, corresponding to certain milestones, can be used to develop customer segments based.
-Banks and fintechs can then personalize communication and recommendation for each advanced segments requirements.
+Banks and fintechs can then personalize communication and recommendations for each advanced segment’s requirements.
 Banks and fintechs need to utilize all customer data available to make informed decisions and predict when and where customers are most likely to complete a transaction.

 To run a collection campaign, it’s really important to collaborate between the Marketing and the Collections teams.
 Leverage all the data that you have to navigate customers to the right place from where they can pay back loans- Paul Bantayan, Head of Marketing, Cashalo